govau/design-system-site/content/components/core/code/scss-functions.md

 ### AU-sronly

 Hide an element from the screen but not a screen reader.
+This mixin should be used to provide additional information or context to a webpage or form that screenreader users would otherwise miss out on.

 `AU-sronly()`